 World Map Development

-Maps prior to Ptolemy were without advancement of geography and cartography, so that information on maps was rather sparse, so generalized and inaccurate.
+Maps prior to Ptolemy are without advancement of geography and cartography, so that information on maps are rather sparse, so generalized and far from accurate.
 Geographic features were drawn as they saw them or as travelers and explorers described them.
-As begun by Dicaearchus in the 3rd or 4th century BC, Taprobana was put, on the world map, as what they heard from what they saw or described by other travelers, in the Indian Ocean without knowing the exact position, at the south, west or further west of the Indian promontory.
+As begun by Dicaearchus in the 3rd or 4th century BCE, Taprobana is shown, on the world map – as what they heard from what they saw or described by other travelers – in the Indian Ocean without knowing the exact position, at the south, west or further west of the Indian Peninsula.

-Ptolemy’s map shows the whole world from the Fortunatae Insulae eastward to China, spanned 180 degrees of longitude and about 80 degrees of latitude.
-His book Geographia carried a list of the names of some 8,000 places and their approximate latitudes and longitudes.
-The greater number of these locations were determined from older maps (Strabo, Eratosthenes, Herodotus, Hesiod and Hecataeus), with approximations of distances and directions taken from travelers and more accurate mapping of both Philo and Josephus 100 years earlier, except for a few that were made by observations.
-Ptolemy was well aware that he knew about only a quarter of the globe and could not do more as the available data was of very poor quality for anything outside the Roman Empire.
+Ptolemy’s map shows the whole world from the Fortunat Insulae eastward to China, spanned 180 degrees of longitude and about 80 degrees of latitude.
+His book Geographia carries a list of the names of some 8,000 places and their approximate latitudes and longitudes.
+The greater number of these locations are determined from older maps (Strabo, Eratosthenes, Herodotus, Hesiod and Hecataeus), with approximations of distances and directions taken from travelers and more accurate mapping of both Philo and Josephus 100 years earlier, except for a few that were made by observations.
+Ptolemy is well aware that he knows about only a quarter of the globe and can not do more as the available data was of very poor quality for anything outside the Roman Empire.
 These make the maps given by Ptolemy are inaccurate in many places.
 If we look his world map and compare it with the modern map, we can clearly see the tremendous deviations, much largely in the Asian portion.
 His error of underestimation of the size of the Earth is another contribution of the inaccuracy.

-Ptolemy also included 26 regional maps and 67 maps of smaller areas.
-These maps are at the grater located in and around the Roman Empire, with only a few regional maps are in the Greater India and China, among them is Taprobana.
-These regional maps and smaller area data were of better accuracy, whether obtained from his observations or data from other travelers or explorers.
-Putting these regions and areas on an inaccurate world map derived from the older maps creates confusions to locate their exact positions.
-Allegedly, he located Taprobana based on the older maps of whether Eratothenes or Strabo, that actually no such island was in the position, or he deliberately put it in the wrong place or floated its location so that not everyone can get there.
+Ptolemy also includes 26 regional maps and 67 maps of smaller areas.
+These maps are at the grater located in and around the Roman Empire, with only a few regional maps are in the Greater India and China, where among them is Taprobana.
+These regional maps and smaller area data are of better accuracy, whether they are obtained from his observations or data from other travelers or explorers.
+Incorporating these regions and areas on an inaccurate world map derived from the older maps creates his confusions to locate their exact positions.
+Allegedly, he locates Taprobana based on the older maps of whether Eratothenes or Strabo, that actually no such island is in the position, or he deliberately puts it in the wrong place or floats its location so that not everyone can get there.
 However, so far ahead of their time, they were used well into the Renaissance until 13 centuries later Christopher Columbus underestimated the distances to Cathay and India.

 Observing and comparing Ptolemy’s and Martellus’ maps, we can clearly see that there were confusions in mapping the Indian Peninsula.
-Ptolemy describes it in two major regions, India Intra Gangem in the west that does not show a major protruding peninsula (where there are Laricae Ariasa and Lymirca), and India Extra Gangem in the east that shows a major protruding peninsula (where there is Aurrea Chersonenus).
-He mapped Indus and Ganges at the west and east of India Intra Gangem, respectively, and Sinus Magnus at the east of India Extra Gangem.
-Martellus added another peninsula in the east (where there is Catigara) based on Ptolemy’s data, and kept the others similar to Ptolemy’s.
-This peninsula is supposedly to be the Malay Peninsula so that the Indian Peninsula should be the Ptolemy’s India Extra Gangem.
-Maps thereafter by Cantino, Caverio, Waldseemüller, Fries and Apian confirm this.
+Ptolemy describes it in two major regions, India Intra Gangem – where there are Laricæ, Ariasa and Lymirca – in the west that does not show a major protruding peninsula, and India Extra Gangem – where there is Aurrea Chersonesus – in the east that shows a major protruding peninsula.
+He maps Indus and Ganges rivers on the west and east of India Intra Gangem, respectively, and Magnus Sinus and Cattigara on the further east.
+Martellus adds another peninsula on the east – where there is Cattigara – based on Ptolemy’s data, and keeps the others similar to Ptolemy’s.
+This peninsula is supposedly the Malay Peninsula so that the Indian Peninsula should be the Ptolemy’s India Extra Gangem.
+Maps thereafter by Cantino, Caveri, Waldseemüller, Fries and Apian confirm this.